 - Meal planning.
-You will need to eat foods that don’t cause your blood sugar to rise too quickly.
-Your healthcare provider will give you resources about what foods to plan your meals around.
+You will need to eat foods that don’t cause your blood sugar to rise too fast.
+Your healthcare provider will help you get started with a personal nutrition program.

 - Weight loss.
 Losing just 5% to 7% of your body weight can help.
 Losing 10% or more of your weight and keeping it off gives you even greater benefits.
 Your type 2 diabetes may go into remission.
 Talk with your healthcare provider about ways to help you lose weight.

 - Taking medicine.
 There are different types of medicines to treat type 2 diabetes.
 Each type works in a different way to lower blood sugar.
-You may take one or more medicines to improve your blood sugar control.
+You may take 1 or more medicines to improve your blood sugar control.

 - Taking insulin.
 If oral medicines don’t work well for you, you may need to inject insulin into your body.

 - Getting blood tests.
 You will need to have your A1C level checked several times a year.
 Experts advise testing at least twice a year if your blood sugar level is in the target range and stable.
 You will need this test more often if your blood sugar level is not stable.

 - Routine healthcare.
 Keep all appointments.
 This is so your healthcare provider can track your diabetes.
 You will also need to check your feet daily.
 This is to look for injuries, sores, or infection.
 These can lead to severe foot problems.